odpi/data-governance/docs/Open-Metadata-and-Governance.md

 These standards include APIs and event (notification) formats, frameworks for customization, a reference implementation and documentation to speed up vendor adoption since this is key to a successful ecosystem.

-The open metadata and governance standards assume that software products are bought and installed by communities within an organization for specific purposes (eg project, organizational function etc).
-The ecosystem needs to operate as a peer-to-peer network of metadata repositories with minimal centeralised infrastructure to allow different parts of an organization to buy the products they need and still connect into the broader metadata exchange.
+This ecosystem needs to operate as a peer-to-peer network of metadata repositories with minimal centeralised infrastructure to allow different parts of an organization to buy the products they need and still connect into the broader metadata exchange.
 This allows the open metadata and governance ecosystem to grow within an organization without the need for centralised purchasing decisions and infrastructure.